clareokafor/Perceptron/README.md

 ---

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/clareokafor/Perceptron/blob/main/LICENSE.txt)file for more details.
+See the [LICENSE](https://github.com/clareokafor/Perceptron/blob/main/LICENSE.txt) file for more details.